Cordillera Blanca - 4 Peaks Challenge

 Day 16: This is a contingency day in case of any delay to our climbing programme.
 If not used at this point it will be taken as a free day to relax and/or explore Huaraz.
 Overnight at the group hotel.

-Day 17: We make the return journey out of the mountains and down the coast to the capital, Lima.
-Our hotel is located in Miraflores, a modern district of the city close to the beach.
-Travel time: 8 hours.
+Day 17: We make the return journey out of the mountains by air to the capital, Lima.
+Our hotel is located in Miraflores, a modern district of the city close to the sea.